Othello (1995 film): Plot

-Iago, Othello's trusted companion and ensign, envies Othello's prosperous life and Cassio's lieutenancy and, convinced that both of them had slept with his own wife, Emilia, plans to ruin both by manipulating Othello into believing that Desdemona is having an affair with Cassio and is pregnant with Cassio's child.
-He arouses Othello's suspicion and jealousy gradually and then plants Desdemona's handkerchief in Cassio's clothing for Othello to find.
-When he does, he is convinced of Desdemona's infidelity and, in a rage, decides to kill both her and Cassio.
+Iago, Othello's trusted companion and ensign, envies Othello's prosperous life, Cassio's lieutenancy—and suspicious that Othello has slept with his own wife, Emilia, plans to ruin both, first by getting Cassio fired and replacing him, and then by manipulating Othello into believing that Desdemona is having an affair with Cassio.
+He arouses Othello's suspicion and jealousy gradually and then plants Desdemona's handkerchief in Cassio's room.
+When Othello finds out about the handkerchief, he is convinced of Desdemona's infidelity and in a rage, decides to kill her and have Cassio assassinated by Iago.

-Othello smothers Desdemona, who dies just as Emilia enters the bedroom.
-Emilia then tells Othello the truth behind Iago's lies and he realizes what he has done.
-The authorities and Othello turn on Iago, and, after a running fight, capture and beat him.
-In despair, Othello stabs and wounds Iago.
-Othello then kills himself, and Iago is taken away to be tortured and executed.
+Othello smothers Desdemona, who dies just as Emilia enters the bedroom, but Cassio is only wounded by Iago's stooge, Roderigo.
+When Iago is confronted, Emilia tells Othello the truth behind Iago's lies and he realizes what he has done.
+The authorities and Othello turn on Iago and after a running fight, capture him.
+In despair, Othello stabs and wounds Iago, then kills himself.
+Iago is taken away to be tortured and executed.